 This light and fruity strawberry swiss roll cake recipe is what cake dreams are made of!
 It’s so incredible fluffy and simply melts in your mouth!
 I make this classic cake recipe with my easy Vanilla Sponge Cake recipe and fill the cake with crushed and diced strawberries.
 For the frosting, I use a creamy and delicious mascarpone whipped cream frosting.
 It’s so delicious, you’ll want to eat it with a spoon!
 I garnish my strawberry cake simply with more strawberries for an elegant finish!

-Watch my YouTube video recipe for step-by-step instructions on how to make this easy strawberry cake!
+Watch my YouTube video recipe for step-by-step instructions on how to make this easy strawberry swiss roll cake!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 Easy Vanilla Sponge Cake